Posted on 07-18-2011

 There are no comments for this post.
 Please use the form below to post a comment.

 - While the doc is away the play!!
-During the month of April, you can get any 2 procedures for $90, get your detoxes 2 for $50, and get your EMS, , laser therapy 2 for $30. will
+You can get any 2 procedures for $90, get your detoxes 2 for $50, and get your EMS, , laser therapy 2 for $30. will

 Sponsor a suitcase to/ or a day in Uganda for $150 and get a FREE 30 MIN MASSAGE OR DETOX value of $40.